 Where is Your Pain Really Coming From?

-Referred Pain – Have you ever been to see a physiotherapist for pain in one part of your body and when they treated you, they focused on a completely different area?
+Referred Pain – Have you ever went for physical therapy treatment for pain in one part of your body and when they treated you, they focused on a completely different area?

 While this can be a strange experience, it can be even more puzzling when the treatment actually works.